oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 the deep link — always comes from the first entry that carries a `graph`, so that entry must stay first.

+Example inputs follow the same graph-driven idea as the weights.
+The seeder walks the installed graph for `LoadImage` / `LoadAudio` / `LoadVideo` nodes and fills the input directory so the first Queue works with no upload.
+It resolves each filename against, in order, a per-node `properties.inputUrl` the graph carries itself, the installed `comfyui_workflow_templates` package, and finally Comfy-Org's `input/` directory. `inputUrl` is https-only and the write path still comes from the widget's basename, so a template can ship an asset from anywhere without widening where bytes land; a failed fetch is non-fatal.
+Note some image CDNs reject a bare urllib request, so the fetch identifies itself with a User-Agent.

 Weights are not listed here: the script downloads the HuggingFace URLs carried by the installed graph itself, so each template fetches only what it loads and a new workflow needs no change here.
 Each URL is routed into the matching `models/` subdirectory by pattern-matching its path —